 - Add more water, about halfway, and cook it some more for about another 30 minutes.

 - Then, you add your peas.
 If you buy a package of peas and add water to it, you see a bunch of them float to the top.
 You have to pour that off—not all of it, but most of it.
 Cook the peas with the meat until the peas are done.
 By that time, the meat will be nice and tender as well, especially ham hock because ham hock takes a while to get tender.

 - Once the peas are tender and seasoned—you have to add your salt and pepper to make sure it tastes good—then you wash your rice.
 You don’t just take your rice and pour it in there.
 Rinse your rice off twice.
 And then add the amount that would measure up to the peas to it.

 - Stir it and turn the pot down from high to medium because at this point, as that rice swells, it will also stick.
 So, you have to make sure that you stir it on occasion, so it doesn’t stick to the bottom.

-- Another way, the newer way, is instead of cooking it on top of the stove, once you add your rice and mix your peas in it, you can pour it into an aluminum half pan, cover it with foil, stick it in the oven and bake it for about 45 minutes.
-It cooks it really dry and you have to stir it on occasion, as well, because rice has to be stirred to cook even when you’re cooking it with the meat.
+Once you add your rice and mix your peas in it, you can pour it into an aluminum half pan.
+Cover it with foil, stick it in the oven and bake it for about 45 minutes.
+It cooks it really dry.
+You have to stir it on occasion.
+Rice has to be stirred to cook even when you’re cooking it with the meat.

-- Now, let me tell you this part.
+Now, let me tell you this part.
 The meat you put in it makes it very flavorful.
-It’s really a nice texture.
-It’s not dry; it’s very flavorful.
+It’s really a nice texture, not dry and very flavorful.

-To learn more about Sallie Ann Robinson and her cookbooks, sign up for cooking classes or inquire about catering, visit thegullahdiva.com.
-To make reservations for Sallie Ann’s Native Gullah Tour, contact Tour Daufuskie at (843) 842-9449 or visit tourdaufuskie.com.
+To learn more about Sallie Ann Robinson and her cookbooks, visit @MissGullahDiva.
+To make reservations for Sallie Ann’s Authentic Gullah Tour, contact Daufuskie Island Gullah Heritage Society at daufuskieislandgullahheritagesociety.org.